pyiron/pyiron/docs/source/installation.rst

       queue_one: {cores_max: 40, cores_min: 1, run_time_max: 3600, script: queue_1.sh}
       queue_two: {cores_max: 1200, cores_min: 40, run_time_max: 345600, script: queue_2.sh}

 The queue configuration defines the limits of the individual queues which helps the user to select the appropriate queue for their simulation.
-The `queue_type` defines the type of the queuing system, the `queue_primary` defines the primary queue and finally `queues` defines the available queues.
-Typically each queue is associated with a shell script template, like in this case `queue_one` is associated with `queue_1.sh` and `queue_two` is associated with `queue_2.sh`.
+The :code:`queue_type` defines the type of the queuing system, the `queue_primary` defines the primary queue and finally :code:`queues` defines the available queues.
+Typically each queue is associated with a shell script template, like in this case :code:`queue_one` is associated with :code:`queue_1.sh` and :code:`queue_two` is associated with :code:`queue_2.sh`.
 Additional queue configurations are available on  `Github <https://github.com/pyiron/pysqa/tree/master/tests/config>`_.

 Submit to Remote HPC
 --------------------
 To be able to submit calculation to an remote HPC we first need to configure the remote HPC.
-On the remote HPC we disable the database in the `.pyiron` with the following lines:
+On the remote HPC we disable the database in the :code:`.pyiron` with the following lines:

 .. code-block:: bash